Guneev9/myBlog/content/post/state/index.md

 Another	way	to	look	for	interesting	characterizations	of	a	corpus	is	to	look	at	pairs	of words	that	are	frequently	collocated,	that	is,	they	occur	in	a	sequence	called	a	bigram.
 (The	nltk.bigrams()	function	returns	a	generator, but	we	can	turn	it	into	a	list	by	applying the	type	‘list’	to	it	as	a	function.)\
-For more simplicity, i have combind the filteration steps in the below function once again.
+For more simplicity, we combine the filteration steps in the function below once again.
 Collocation is a sequence of words that occur together unusually often.
 The collocations package provides collocation finders which by default consider all ngrams in a text as candidate collocations.
 \
-I have used bigram_with_filter() function to apply various filter functions to finder.I have first applied Get_aplha_words() function to get only alphabetical words.
-Then further I have applied filter to remove stop words.
-Now, here I am not lemmatizing the words, so I have included ‘addresses’ also in stop words list.\
+We use bigram_with_filter() function to apply various filter functions to finder.
+We first apply Get_aplha_words() function to get only alphabetical words.
+Then further we apply filter to remove stop words.
+We are not lemmatizing the words, so we include ‘addresses’ also in stop words list.
-At last I have applied filter to get words having minimum frequency 0f 2 since otherwise result will not be much helpful.
-The scores are sorted in order of decreasing frequency.
+At last we apply filter to get words having least frequency of 2 since otherwise result will not be much helpful.
+We sort the scores in order of decreasing frequency.
 The Result has given the top 50 bigrams by frequencies of meaningful important bigrams.
 ```{python}
 # setup for bigrams and bigram measures
 from nltk.corpus import stopwords